 Type / Configuration

 Valor makes several different mesh-screen gutter guards with slightly varied designs and features.
-Each of their designs uses a stainless steel mesh screen with a raised “S” pattern that helps prevent debris from sticking to the guard while intaking water more quickly.
-The Valor gutter guards come in several sizes, designed to fit gutters ranging from 4 inch to 7 inch widths.
+Each of their designs uses a stainless steel mesh screen with a raised “S” pattern that helps prevent debris from sticking to the guard while allowing water to flow quickly.
+The Valor gutter guards come in several sizes and can fit gutters ranging from 4-inch to 7-inch widths.

 Buyers have the choice of fine mesh, medium mesh, or large mesh.
-Each design also includes the choice of frame options, allowing under-shingle (flat wing) or fascia mount (bent wing) installations.
+Each design also includes the choice of frame options, allowing installations under the roof shingles or mounted to the fascia.
 Roofing and gutter experts generally recommend a bent wing which can be screwed into the fascia, rather than the configuration that requires lifting of the shingles during installation.
-They also have several different color and frame material options which vary by the buyers choice in design.
+Valor also offers several different color and frame material options which vary according to the buyer’s choice in design.

-Here is a summary of their four designs:
+Here is a summary of the four designs:

 - Standard Valor – Valor’s standard design is their most basic, including all of the features and options described above, plus four color options—charcoal, white, brown, and mill-finish aluminum.